Euro: Optimal currency area

+Increasing business cycle divergence across the Eurozone over the last decades implies a decreasing optimum currency area.

 Transaction costs and risks

 The most obvious benefit of adopting a single currency is to remove the cost of exchanging currency, theoretically allowing businesses and individuals to consummate previously unprofitable trades.
 For consumers, banks in the eurozone must charge the same for intra-member cross-border transactions as purely domestic transactions for electronic payments (e.g., credit cards, debit cards and cash machine withdrawals).

 Financial markets on the continent are expected to be far more liquid and flexible than they were in the past.
 The reduction in cross-border transaction costs will allow larger banking firms to provide a wider array of banking services that can compete across and beyond the eurozone.
 However, although transaction costs were reduced, some studies have shown that risk aversion has increased during the last 40 years in the Eurozone.

 Price parity

 Another effect of the common European currency is that differences in prices—in particular in price levels—should decrease because of the law of one price.
 Differences in prices can trigger arbitrage, i.e., speculative trade in a commodity across borders purely to exploit the price differential.
 Therefore, prices on commonly traded goods are likely to converge, causing inflation in some regions and deflation in others during the transition.
 Some evidence of this has been observed in specific eurozone markets.